Child Abuse Designee

 School-Based Child Abuse Designee

-In order to facilitate reporting, the principal of every school is required to appoint someone to serve as a Child Abuse Designee (VIDEO CLIP).
+In order to facilitate reporting, the principal of every school is required to appoint someone to serve as a Child Abuse Designee.
 The responsibilities of the designee shall include:

 - To be familiar with Florida’s child abuse law (F.S.
 39)

 - To be a resource to the school principal and other school personnel in his/her school to identify child abuse and neglect, and to facilitate the reporting process

 - To provide support services to teachers and school personnel who must deal with abused/neglected or abandoned children in the school setting

 - To act as a liaison with Child Abuse Services and the School Social Work and Attendance Department, serve as a consultant in identifying and reporting child abuse and neglect, and provide additional training to school staff when needed

 - To have a working relationship with the Broward Sheriff’s Office, Child Protective Investigations Section, staff responsible for receiving and investigating reports, and to facilitate feedback between the school and BSO